Financial-Times/n-swg/README.md

 ### Entitlements checking
 If an app user lands on a barrier then ideally we can follow the entitlement check and account resolution flows.
 This could not use the swg-js solution as the android app uses webview and so the sandboxed environment would render the swg-js client un-usable.
 It is a similar story for iOS.

-Therefore if we want to persure this we must wait for Google to document how we can do native android app entitlement checking (and iOs).
+Therefore if we want to pursue this we must wait for Google to document how we can do native android app entitlement checking (and iOs).

 ### SwG purchase flows
-Users who purcahse via their web browser will be able to use SwG and sign in with Google.
+Users who purchase via their web browser will be able to use SwG and sign in with Google.

 We are not able to sell subscriptions directly on our **iOS** app.
 So it is a non issue.